Carbon-for-Developers/carbon-sdks/go/docs/FileSyncConfig.md

 `func (o *FileSyncConfig) UnsetTranscriptionService()`

 UnsetTranscriptionService ensures that no value is present for TranscriptionService, not even an explicit nil
+### GetIncludeSpeakerLabels

+`func (o *FileSyncConfig) GetIncludeSpeakerLabels() bool`

+GetIncludeSpeakerLabels returns the IncludeSpeakerLabels field if non-nil, zero value otherwise.

+### GetIncludeSpeakerLabelsOk

+`func (o *FileSyncConfig) GetIncludeSpeakerLabelsOk() (*bool, bool)`

+GetIncludeSpeakerLabelsOk returns a tuple with the IncludeSpeakerLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeSpeakerLabels

+`func (o *FileSyncConfig) SetIncludeSpeakerLabels(v bool)`

+SetIncludeSpeakerLabels sets IncludeSpeakerLabels field to given value.

+### HasIncludeSpeakerLabels

+`func (o *FileSyncConfig) HasIncludeSpeakerLabels() bool`

+HasIncludeSpeakerLabels returns a boolean if a field has been set.

 ### GetSplitRows

 `func (o *FileSyncConfig) GetSplitRows() bool`